zackforbing/ruby-submissions/1511/module_4_assignments/gametime/adrienne_erinna/check_in1.markdown

 - Bubbles give goodies and dinosaur can collect them for points

 ### What have you accomplished so far?
+- Dinosaur can move back and forth on screen
+- Dinosaur can shoot bubbles
+- Dinosaur can jump up and down but not super smoothly
+- Bubbles can move outwards and float, and they collect at the top of the screen
+- Unit tests on Bubble and Dinosaur

 ### Questions, Comments, Concerns?
+- How many levels should we build?
+- Test gaps: button pressing and the drawing.

 -----